vladofilipovic/universal-optimizer/docs/_sources/contribution.rst.txt

         - All programming objects (classes, functions, etc.) should be properly documented using the system `Sphinx`, reStructuredText and doc comments within the code.

         - Each of the implemented algorithm should have separate documentation web page, where that algorithm is described and documented.
-There should be the link from doc comments within implemented functionality toward the web page that explains algorithm and vice versa.
+At least, there should be the link from doc comments within implemented functionality toward the web page that explains algorithm and vice versa.

     3. Unit testing coverage.